USEPA/LakeCat/README.md

   * Catchment
   * PlusFlowlineVAA

 Lakes that are associated to flowlines and can use the methods from StreamCat to accumulate watershed characteristics The remaining waterbodies have gone through the off-network process to define watershed characteristics.
+*See the FindIsolatedLakes.py script for details*

 ## Off_Network Process